DAOmasons/daomasons-docs/docs/Rituals/ritual-of-oaths.md

 Going through this process could seem burdensome to new members, potentially disuading them.
 It's possible we won't refer to the documents and it will be wasted time.

-## Current Implementation

-- Each DAO Masons creates a [**Core Member Agreement**](Templates/core-member-agreement) to codify their commitments to their peers.
-This document forms the foundation of a DAO Mason's commitment to themselves and the DAO.

-- The DAO provides a Rulebook (you are reading it now) and an Operating Agreement that includes the process by which these rules may change.
-Each DAO Mason must testify they have read and understood the Rulebook and the Operating Agreement in their **Core Member Agreement**

 ## Roadmap